MicrosoftDocs/pipelines-javascript/README.md

 # FORK: Sample NodeJS application for Azure Pipelines docs

 > EDIT: Removed docker things, code is typescript and test framework jest
 > Also removed server.js and added an index.ts for coverage to actually have some content
+> Added branch for PR validation

 For information on how to use this repository, see [JavaScript](https://docs.microsoft.com/azure/devops/pipelines/languages/javascript).